willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 * If it rains tomorrow, I will stay at home.
 It means I think there is a real possibility of rain tomorrow.
 In this condition, I will remain at home.
 * If you go by bus, it will be cheaper.
-* If I have money (and it's possible one day), I will donate.
+* If I have money (and it's possible one day), I will make a donation.
 * If I have enough money, I'll buy some new shoes.
 * She'll miss the bus if she doesn't leave soon.